Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her

 Forget the overly matched look—it’s time to experience mixed style.
 Creating a mix of furniture styles, patterns, and fresh and on-trend colors can be tricky to do.
 It takes a few secrets from the pros to mix vintage, modern, ethnic and traditional styles, so your room looks coordinated rather than confusing.

 Mixing takes some practice, but it makes the decorating experience much more enjoyable.
-This loose style serves as the great equalizer in interior design.
+This loose style serves as a great equalizer in interior design.
 A mixed style snubs its nose at the rules by blending old with new, cheap with pricey, bold with subtle, and classic with trendy.

 Many different interior design styles exist, but few fit into just one category.
-More and more people favor a mixed style to play off their existing furnishings and incorporate new pieces.
-Combine what you have on hand with something completely new and unexpected gives you the license to invent a uniquely tailored style for your home.
+More and more people favour a mixed style to play off their existing furnishings and incorporate new pieces.
+Combining what you have on hand with something completely new and unexpected gives you the license to invent a uniquely tailored style for your home.

 Pulling design elements from different periods and styles allows you to step outside your comfort zone as your style evolves.
 The more you experiment with different styles, the more you’ll find that one type of decor can blend with another.
 That’s how interior design professionals often go about creating personalized looks for their clients.

 Bohemian or Boho style is highly original, creative, and eccentric.
 The term stems from Bohemia, a region of the Czech Republic and its ethnic wanderers referred to as “bohémien” in French.
 It grew to mean a tight-knit community of creative people living a socially unconventional lifestyle.

 Bohemian decorating transforms the ordinary into extraordinary by deftly mixing vintage and exotic furnishings that exude warmth and individuality.
 Initially, Boho might be construed as overwhelming with its busy mixture of color, pattern, and texture.
-At second glance, it actually looks and feels downright soothing and cozy with its layers of fabric and deep rich colors.
+At a second glance, it actually looks and feels downright soothing and cozy with its layers of fabric and deep rich colors.